Predictive Analytics Forecast: Sunny with Good Chance of Success

 Open Source Technology, Data Access, Curious Employees Produce Results for Early Adapters

-St. Louis, MO – September 2, 2016 – The forecast for predictive analytics -- the practice of applying statistical models to a wide variety of data to identify trends and opportunities -- is good thanks to open source technology, accessible data and inquisitive staff members.
+ST. LOUIS (September 2, 2016) – The forecast for predictive analytics -- the practice of applying statistical models to a wide variety of data to identify trends and opportunities -- is good thanks to open source technology, accessible data and inquisitive staff members.
 That is some insight shared by predictive analytics executives of three St. Louis organizations at a TDK Technologies Data Solutions roundtable.

 Dan Sherman (Graybar), Jim Foppe (Panera Bread) Jeromey Farmer (Federal Reserve Bank St. Louis) shared their experiences with a gathering of IT executives from 18 prominent St. Louis area organizations August 31, 2016.